 D4D is committed to creating an inclusive and comfortable conference experience for all attendees.
-D4D attendees watch and listen to the program in Austin and from their computers around the globe.
 The program content is the focus of our conference and we want to help you make your presentation accessible to all of our attendees.
 Creating accessible presentations may seem daunting but we are here to help!

 - Turn on the Check Accessibility tool in PowerPoint.